 Q: How does the Great American 5000 work?

 Teams of up to 12 or 24 people will join together to virtually run 5,000k across the country on a pre-determined course from San Francisco to New York.
-Each team will run or walk no more than 24 hours per day collectively and will report your distance each day.
-Track your run on one of the many GPS tracking systems, upload your run and watch your team’s dot move across the map.
+Track your run on one of the many GPS tracking systems, log your distance and watch your team’s dot move across the map.
 A leaderboard will also track your progress against other teams.

 Q: How much does the event cost and what do I receive?

 The cost is $50/person until the event begins on April 10.
 Once the event has begun, from April 10 – April 30 it will cost $55/person.
 The fee includes:

 - Finisher’s medal

 - Virtual travel experience through fun facts and photos of things you would see along the route

 You will register as an individual.
 You should assign one Team Captain to set-up your team and share the name for others to join.
 You will also be able to search for a team during registration and choose to join a team then.
 For more information, visit our Team Captain Info page.

 Q: What are the team sizes and divisions?

 A team consists of up to 12 or up to 24 people.
 You do not have to have the maximum number in each division to be part of the challenge.
 For example, if you are a team of 8, then you would compete in the 12-person Ultra team category and a team of 16 would compete in the 24-person team category.